HomeSpan/HomeSpan/docs/Reference.md

   * returns the total number of bytes encoded in the Characteristic
   * if *len* is less than the total number of bytes encoded, no data is extracted (i.e. *data* is unmodified) and a warning message is thrown indicating that the size of the *data* array is insufficient to extract all the bytes encoded in the Characteristic
   * setting *data* to NULL returns the total number of bytes encoded without extracting any data.
 This can be used to help create a *data* array of sufficient size in advance of extracting the data
   * note: byte-array Characteristics are encoded and transmitted as base-64 strings.
 HomeSpan automatically peforms all encoding and decoding between this format and the specified byte arrays.
-But when output to the Serial Monitor, the value of byte-array Characteristics are displayed in their base-64 format (as opposed to being shown as a byte array), since base-64 is the representation that is actually transmitted to and from HomeKit
+But when output to the Serial Monitor using the 'i' CLI command, the value of byte-array Characteristics are displayed in their base-64 string format (only the first 32 characters are shown), since base-64 is the representation that is actually transmitted to and from HomeKit
   * a warning message is thrown if the value stored in the Characteristic is not in base-64 format

 * `size_t getNewData(uint8_t *data, size_t len)`